inancdericioglu/inancdericioglu.github.io/_posts/2018-6-1-Intro_Neural_Networks.md

 #### Activation Function

-Neural networks really only work with numerical data and so this no or yes output will be a numerical value: 1 for yes or 0 for no. We can even represent a “maybe” with a value in between 0 and 1.
-To get a value between 0 and 1, we apply something called an **activation function**, which is a function that processes the output of a neuron and scales it from 0-1.
-In general these scaled values are a really good and consistent way to measure the strength of any input or output signal and this consistency becomes really helpful when a neural network trains.
+Neural networks really only work with numerical data and so this no or yes output will be a numerical value.
+In this case, we'll use a 1 for yes and a 0 for no. We can even represent a “maybe” with a value in between 0 and 1.
+To get a value between 0 and 1, we can apply something called an **activation function**, which is a function that processes the output of a neuron and scales an output value to fit in some range, such as the range from 0 to 1.
+In general, these scaled values are a really good and consistent way to measure the strength of any input or output signal and this consistency becomes really helpful when a neural network trains.

 <p align="center">
 <img src="/assets/intro_nn/nn_activation.png" alt="Activation function applied to the output of each node."  width="300" >